 It is important to send a sample to a reputable lab.
 Depending on your location, there could be several options relatively close by.
 Contact extension in your area to locate a soils lab.
 A soil test that is done incorrectly is just as useless as no soil test at all.
 To take a proper soil test there are a few things we need to remember.

 Soil nutrients are stratified through the soil profile and soil tests are calibrated to account for this.
 Shallow soil samples will show more nutrients than are actually present, while too deep of a sample will show too few.
 Most labs call for a 6 inch sample, but be sure to sample according to the recommendation of the lab you use.

 #2.
 Take a Representative Test

-- Take a representative test – Often, the specifications on a reclamation project will call for the stockpiling of topsoil to be placed back over the project, or the incorporation of a higher quality material into the existing soil.
-The best time to take a soil sample is after the stockpiled topsoil is spread or incorporated.
+Often times the specifications on a reclamation project will call for the stockpiling of topsoil to be placed back over the project, or the incorporation of a higher quality material into the existing soil.
+The best time to take a soil sample is after the stockpiled top soil is spread or incorporated.
 Taking a test from the pile will not give you realistic results.
-The test needs to be taken in a way that samples the top 6 inches of the soil profile that reclamation seed is being planted into.
+The test needs to be taken in a way that samples the top 6 inches of the soil profile that is being planted into.